OHH & EYE CARE AWARENESS WEEK, 14 & 15 OCTOBER 2019

 A misconception in society is that cataracts only affect the elderly, and although this condition is quite common among the aged, younger people can suffer from cataracts too.
 One such person is 36-year-old Kapok Mofokeng, a cattle farm worker from the Free State.
 When it became increasingly difficult for Kapok to work due to the severity of the cataracts that had developed on both of his eyes, his employer came to OHH for help.

 Kapok was one of the 45 patients that Dr. Niemandt operated on at Intercare Hazeldean during Eye Care Awareness Week 2019.
 His honest and emotional reaction when the protective shield was removed after surgery brought tears to many eyes – including his own.
 These post-surgery smiles of his patients is all the thanks he needs, Dr. Niemandt said.

-Causing smiles all around truly has become the OHH way, and later this year Kapok will be given another reason to smile – and a new lease on life – when the cataract on his other eye will also be removed.
+Causing smiles all around truly has become the OHH way, Kapok was recently given another reason to smile when on 15 November the cataract on his other eye was also removed.

 Article by Magriet Stander

 Become part of the OHH family.
 By making a small donation you can help us to keep on helping our fellow South Africans by giving them second chances on life!
 Every little bit can go a long way!